 How dental implants are changing the experience of wearing dentures for the better

 If you wear dentures or you’ve been told that dentures are on your horizon, you may have some questions and concerns.
-It not unusual for patients to tell us that they remember their grandparents wearing dentures and have quite negative associations – common memories include dentures falling out or their grandparents expressing that they were uncomfortable.
+It is not unusual for patients to tell us that they remember their grandparents wearing dentures and have quite negative associations – common memories include dentures falling out or their grandparents expressing that they were uncomfortable.
 So today we’ll be comparing the alternative – dental implants.

 We always reassure our patients that denture wear is better than ever before.
 Modern full and partial dentures can be custom-made using advanced materials for a comfortable and secure fit.